gbmhunter/blog/content/electronics/circuit-design/digital-logic/latches-and-flip-flops/_index.md

 {{% figure src="d-flipflop-symbol-level.png" width="300px" caption="The schematic symbol for a D-type flipflop." %}}

-The wedge symbol drawn against the `CLD
+The wedge symbol drawn against the `CLK` input to tell the reader it is an edge-triggered input.

 But how is a D flip-flop actually made?
-Basically, you could add the edge-trigger circuit to the `\(E\)` line of a D latch (as shown above) to make a D flip-flop:
+Basically, you could add the edge-trigger circuit to the `\(E\)` (enable) line of a D latch (as shown above) to make a D flip-flop:

 {{% figure src="d-flipflop-with-time-delay-trigger.png" width="800px" caption="A D flip-flop made from a D NAND-based latch and additional edge-trigger circuit." %}}